MapLibre GL JS Example for Styles and Tiles

 Styles API basemap

 This example demonstrates the Styles API by loading a StyleJSON URL in MapLibre GL JS.
-It uses style ID streets from Mappinest Styles.
+The exmple uses style ID streets from Mappinest Styles.

 • Use light, dark, or satellite with the same map setup by changing the style ID.